SECURITIES AND EXCHANGE COMMISSION

 Safe Harbor Statement

 This announcement contains forward-looking statements.
-These statements are made under the "safe harbor" provisions of the U.S. Private Securities Litigation Reform Act of 1995.
-These forward-looking statements can be identified by terminology such as "will," "expects," "anticipates," "future," "intends," "plans," "believes," "estimates" and similar statements.
-Among other things, the business outlook for the fourth quarter of 2017 and quotations from management in this announcement, as well as Renren's strategic and operational plans, contain forward-looking statements.
-Renren may also make written or oral forward-looking statements in its filings with the U.S. Securities and Exchange Commission ("SEC"), in its annual report to shareholders, in press releases and other written materials and in oral statements made by its officers, directors or employees to third parties.
-Statements that are not historical facts, including statements about Renren's beliefs and expectations, are forward-looking statements.
+These statements are made under the “safe harbor” provisions of the U.S. Private Securities Litigation Reform Act of 1995.
+These forward-looking statements can be identified by terminology such as “will,” “expects,” “anticipates,” “future,” “intends,” “plans,” “believes,” “estimates” and similar statements.
+Renren may also make written or oral forward-looking statements in its filings with the U.S. Securities and Exchange Commission (the “SEC”), in its annual report to shareholders, in press releases and other written materials and in oral statements made by its officers, directors or employees to third parties.
+Statements that are not historical facts, including statements about Renren’s beliefs and expectations, are forward-looking statements.
 Forward-looking statements involve inherent risks and uncertainties.
-A number of factors could cause actual results to differ materially from those contained in any forward-looking statement, including but not limited to the following: our goals and strategies; our future business development, financial condition and results of operations; the expected growth of the social networking site market in China; our expectations regarding demand for and market acceptance of our services; our expectations regarding the retention and strengthening of our relationships with key advertisers and customers; our plans to enhance user experience, infrastructure and service offerings; competition in our industry in China; and relevant government policies and regulations relating to our industry.
-Further information regarding these and other risks is included in our annual report on Form 20-F and other documents filed with the SEC.
-All information provided in this press release and in the attachments is as of the date of this press release, and Renren does not undertake any obligation to update any forward-looking statement, except as required under applicable law.
+Further information regarding these and other risks is included in our annual report on Form 20-F, the 6-K referred to above and other documents filed with the SEC.
+All information provided in this press release is as of the date of this press release, and Renren does not undertake any obligation to update any forward-looking statement, except as required under applicable law.